SannaBerg/docs-example/docs/index.md

 1. Create an access token using gcloud and the JSON service account key file you downloaded in [Create Service Account and Keys](#step-3-create-service-account-and-keys).

-    Make the below calls in your terminal, replace `your-service-account-key.json` with the path to your service account key file.
+    Execute the commands below in your terminal.
+Replace `your-service-account-key.json` with the path to your service account key file.

     ```bash
     gcloud auth activate-service-account --key-file=your-service-account-key.json